coreos/docs/ignition/metadata.md

 Each of these examples is written in version 2.0.0 of the config.
 Ensure that any configuration matches the version that Ignition expects.

 ## etcd2 with coreos-metadata

 This config will write a systemd drop-in (shown below) for the etcd2.service.
 The drop-in modifies the ExecStart option, adding a few flags to etcd2's invocation.
 These flags use variables defined by coreos-metadata.service to change the interfaces on which etcd2 listens. coreos-metadata is provided by Container Linux and will read the appropriate metadata for the cloud environment (AWS in this example) and write the results to `/run/metadata/coreos`.
-For more information on the supported platforms and environment variables, refer to the [coreos-metadata README](https://github.com/coreos/coreos-metadata/blob/master/README.md)
+For more information on the supported platforms and environment variables, refer to the [coreos-metadata README][metadata-readme].

 ```json
 {